 “That shows there are certainly opportunities to save water outdoors, and that’s where level two water restrictions are targeted,” the mayor said.

-- Hand held hoses are permitted between 6pm and 8am but must have a water efficient trigger nozzle;
+- Hand held hoses are permitted between 4pm and 8am the next day but must have a water efficient trigger nozzle;

-- Irrigation systems (sprinklers, drippers, soaker hoses) are permitted on Wednesdays, Saturdays and Sundays between 6pm and 8am only;
+- Irrigation systems (sprinklers, drippers, soaker hoses) are permitted on Wednesdays, Saturdays and Sundays between 6pm and 8am the next day;

 - Washing windows and cleaning paved or concrete surfaces, external walls or public facilities is permitted at any time but only with a water efficient, high pressure device (eg gerni);